guchengxi1994/duplicate_finder/README.md

-# duplicate_finder
+# scanner

-a simple tool to find duplicated files
+a simple tool to search files or folders

 ## changelog